OSUN-EDI Summer Workshop: Public Finance and Economic Policy

 6. Learn to communicate policy ideas effectively: write and speak for policy audience

-The Summer Workshop consists of a mix of traditional lectures, breakout discussions, group projects and assignments, and applied economic analysis.
+The Summer Workshop consists of a mix of traditional presentations, breakout discussions, group projects, and applied economic analysis.

 Please fill out this Google Form, where you will upload the following documents: